Home

 Moral Culpability

-Granted, resisting demonic influence can be very difficult, and that is why deliverance prayer is a necessary, and even compassionate, recourse to be provided to that person.
-Still, all the sins committed under moral culpability must be repented and confessed, and sincere penance undertaken, with the ultimate goal of stopping the repetition of the sins and living a holy lifestyle.
+Granted, resisting demonic influence can be very difficult, and that is why deliverance prayer is a necessary recourse for every afflicted person.
+Still, all the sins committed under moral culpability must be repented and confessed, sincere penance must be undertaken, and the person must endeavor to live a holy lifestyle to close openings to spiritual doom.

 Back to the list of questions